 - Sensitive to cultural differences

 - Able to communicate U.S. Government policies on political-military issues

-MARAS OPSCO / OPSNCOs are specially trained for their service abroad.
-Their training is conducted through the Defense Intelligence Agency and includes:
+MARAs / OPSCOs / OPSNCOs are specially trained for their service abroad, which is conducted through the Defense Intelligence Agency and includes:

 - Introduction to the local culture and social customs of the country